 Just off I-205, the Museum is a quick 30-minute drive from downtown Portland and Portland International Airport to the north, Woodburn to the south, or Sandy if coming from the east.

 The Historic Park is open May through November.
-Starting in 2024, the Museum’s main building, including the exhibit galleries and the Thomas E. Withycombe Research Library will be open year-round.
+In the future, the Museum’s main building, including the exhibit galleries and the Thomas E. Withycombe Research Library will be open year-round.

 To bridge the gap, OMM will be providing education and outreach programming for the general public throughout the year.
 Check out our Events page for information about upcoming events happening at the Museum.

 The Museum is located at Camp Withycombe, an active military post for the Oregon National Guard (ORNG).
 All museum visitors must follow ORNG requirements for post visitors including: